DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

 - **mixed_interpolation** : *section*
   Helper that sets **alpha_blend_mode** to *interpolative*, **blend_alpha_func** to *less_or_equal* and **alpha_func** to *greater* with a ref. value to 0.95.
 - **refraction_ratio** : *real*
-  Defines the refraction ratio of the pass.
+  Defines the refraction ratio.
 Note that if there is no refraction map, the refraction is still applied, using only the skybox.
 - **subsurface_scattering** : *section*
   Defines a new section describing subsurface scattering for the pass.
-- **parallax_occlusion** : *boolean*
+- **parallax_occlusion** : *value*
-  Enables or disables parallax occlusion mapping (needs a normal map and a height map).
+  Enables or disables parallax occlusion mapping (needs a normal map and a height map), can be one of:
+  - *none* : Disabled.
+  - *one* : No tiling.
+  - *repeat* : Repeated tiling.
 - **bw_accumulation** : *int between 0 and 5*
   Defines the accumulation function, for blended weighted rendering.
-- **reflections** :
-  Enables reflections.
-- **refractions** :
-  Enables refraction.

 #### texture_unit section